EndPointCorp/end-point-blog/2013/03/29/paper-source-case-study-with-google.html.md

 }
 ```

-### **Disable Scroll and Zoom on Mobile-Sized Devices**
+### Disable Scroll and Zoom on Mobile-Sized Devices

 One final behavior needed was to disable map zooming and scrolling on mobile devices, to improve the usability on mobile/touch interfaces.
-Here's how this was accomplished:
+Here’s how this was accomplished:

 ```javascript
 var options_listener = google.maps.event.addListener(map, "idle", function() {